 Neuroradiology Fellowship Training

-The neuroradiology program will be participating in the NRMP match.
+The neuroradiology program participates in the NRMP match.
 More information on the match and dates can be found on the NRMP website.
-In addition to your application, we require that you submit a personal statement, 3 letters of recommendation, copies of you USMLE transcripts and American Board of Radiology exam information/documentation.
+In addition to your application, we require that you submit a CV, personal statement, three letters of recommendation, copies of your USMLE transcripts, proof of graduation, and photo ID.
 If you are a foreign medical graduate, the University will sponsor a J1 visa.
 You will also need to send a copy of your current ECFMG.
 All applicants must have passed USMLE Step 3.

-Our next Neuroradiology fellowship opening is for July 2014.
+Our next Neuroradiology fellowship opening is for July 2015.
 Please submit applications by March 2, 2014.

 If you have questions about the fellowship or to submit an application, contact Lindsay Severe at 843-792-0337 or firstname.lastname@example.org .